islamhouse-dev/islamhouse-api/README.md

 # Introduction
-IslamHouse api covers almost all content areas (items, authors, categories, attachments ... etc)
+IslamHouse.com api covers almost all [IslamHouse.com](https://islamhouse.com) content areas (items, authors, categories, attachments ... etc)

 This is a simple brief version of the API endpoints, for a full detailed version (with active examples) please use: